s-KaiNet/spfx-fast-serve/docs/FAQ.md

 *c*.
 Maybe you don't have `<Component>.module.scss.d.ts` which is generated automatically.
 Request generation by going to `<Component>.module.scss` and explicitly saving the file using `Ctrl+S` combination or just by changing something and saving.
 This should generate `<Component>.module.scss.d.ts` and fix the issue.
 If not, please raise an [issue](https://github.com/s-KaiNet/spfx-fast-serve/issues).

-## 2. After I applied `sfpx-fast-serve` tool I have formatting broken in `package.json` and `gulpfile.js`
+## 2. After I applied `sfpx-fast-serve` tool I have formatting broken in `gulpfile.js`

-`sfpx-fast-serve` patches those files and doesn't respect original file formatting (tabs vs whitespace, size, etc.).
+`sfpx-fast-serve` patches files and doesn't respect original file formatting (tabs vs whitespace, size, etc.).
 You have to fix it afterwards, if needed.

 ## 3. I added a new dependency in my solution (or started using new import from "@microsoft/*" modules) and now I see some strange errors